-The bill known as "Ellie's Law" aims to improve the legal protections for dependent children, particularly in situations where parents or legal custodians are incapacitated.
-It introduces a definition for "incapacitated parent or legal custodian" and revises legislative findings to classify parricide as a form of abuse.
-The bill establishes a rebuttable presumption of detriment to a child in specific circumstances, such as when a parent is arrested for violent offenses against the other parent.
-It also mandates specialized training for guardians ad litem and attorneys ad litem in parricide cases and requires that supervised visitations be conducted by trained professionals.
+The bill known as "Ellie's Law" seeks to strengthen the legal protections for dependent children, particularly in situations where parents or legal custodians are incapacitated.
+It introduces a definition for "incapacitated parent or legal custodian," highlighting those unable to care for their children due to physical or mental incapacity.
+The legislation revises existing findings to classify parricide as a form of abuse and establishes new circumstances that create a rebuttable presumption of detriment to a child, such as when a parent is arrested for violent offenses against another parent.
+Additionally, it mandates specialized training for guardians ad litem and attorneys ad litem in parricide cases and requires that supervised visitations be conducted by trained professionals.

 Statutes affected: